shreyansh-collab/Amazon-Mobiles---Price-Ratings-and-Discount-Overview/README.md

-# 📦 Amazon Electronics Price & Rating Dashboard
+# 📦 Amazon Electronics Price, Rating & Discount Dashboard

 This end-to-end project extracts mobile product data from Amazon using Python web scraping and builds a dynamic Power BI dashboard to uncover insights into pricing, ratings, brand trends, and discount analysis.